sdondley/ClimateChangeChat/notes/current-notes.md

 ## March

 ### 11th
+#### Password protection of directories
+* set up site with basic auth to password protect directories
+* needed to add in apached `authz_groupfile` module
+* clients will be able to see the content in their that I've posted but will be restricted from navigating to other directories
 #### Early CO₂ experiment from the 1850s
 * woman named Eunice Newton Foote did an experiment with CO₂ to show it would heat up the planet
 * [How scientists found out that climate change is real and dangerous | Science News: www.sciencenews.org](https://www.sciencenews.org/article/climate-change-crisis-history-research-carbon-human-impact)